-Congratulations to all the participants in the 2008 Gator Bowl, and especially to the Texas Tech Red Raiders for their 31-28 victory over the Virginia Cavaliers!
+Congratulations to all the participants in the 2009 Gator Bowl, and especially to the Nebraska Cornhuskers from for their 26-21 victory over the Clemson Tigers!

 Jacksonville Municipal Stadium (formerly Alltel Stadium) is the home base for the NFL's Jacksonville Jaguars.
 Opened in 1995, on the site of the old Gator Bowl, the facility was upgraded to the tune of $47 million to host Super Bowl XXXIX in February 2005.
 Outside escalators to whisk fans into the 82,000 seat arena are just one example of the facility's unique luxuries.
-The Jacksonville Municipal Stadium is now the venue for the ACC Championship, a playoff inaugurated in 2005.
-It also provides neutral ground for a fearsome football rivalry dating back to 1915, diplomatically referred to as the Georgia-Florida game one year and the Florida-Georgia game the next.
+The Jacksonville Municipal Stadium also provides neutral ground for a fearsome football rivalry dating back to 1915, diplomatically referred to as the Georgia-Florida game one year and the Florida-Georgia game the next.

 If you love football or just great fun in the sun, get your tickets now to start the New Year off right at the Gator Bowl.